asingh57/cloud-ansible-implementation/README.md

 # Cloud Ansible Implementation

-A simple implementation for Ansible-Nodejs-Mariadb on 3 debian docker containers on the same machine
+A simple implementation for Ansible-Nodejs-Mariadb on 3 debian docker containers on the same machine.
+Note that the ansible playbooks can easily ported to any other devian based machines that are ssh accessible from your machine and the dockers can be skipped altogether.

 Note: You should configure the ansible playbooks according to your needs (update the github repo url, install additional packages/dependencies etc) before you do any of the steps below